Khushishah2424/Royal/java/java.md

 3.
         parent has parameterized Construtor
         parent has Default Construtor

-          child has parameterized Construtor
+        Child has parameterized Construtor
         Child has Default Construtor

     then super keypword is not compulsory to execute parent Protected.